kappter/random/README.markdown

 # Live Random Calculator

 ## Overview
 The Live Random Calculator is a web application that generates and visualizes random digit sequences using different methods (Pi digits, Gaussian distribution, Perlin noise, and Linear Congruential Generator).
 It displays the frequency of each digit (0–9) in a bar chart, updating in real-time as digits are processed.
 The app includes an optional interactive guessing game where users can predict which digit will have the most instances after a set number of digits, with results displayed automatically upon completion if a guess is submitted.
+Users can view the generated digit sequence in a textbox as it’s built and copy the sequence to the clipboard.

 ## Features
 - **Multiple Generation Methods**: Choose between four digit generation methods: